 individually in a pdf version.

-Applications will be reviewed two times a year.
-Applications will not be reviewed for scholars intending to begin during a summer term.
-The application process, from acceptance as a Visiting Scholar until arrival in the U.S., often takes at least three months and can take up to six months to complete due to visa regulations.
-Prospective scholars should plan their arrival accordingly.
+Applications are reviewed three times a year.
+The application process, from acceptance as a Visiting Scholar until arrival in the U.S., often takes at least three months or longer to complete due to visa regulations.
+Prospective scholars should plan their application and arrival dates accordingly.

 There is currently not an application fee associated with the Visiting Scholar application process.
 Prospective scholars will be expected to cover acquired Visa processing fees.
 Non-U.S. citizens will be required to provide proof of funding should the College of Architecture and Planning not provide direct funding during the period of their desired affiliation.